dariopereiradp/IB_Fam_Com_Cristo/README.md

 ## Getting started

 ### Prerequisites
 This program was made in Java.
-You will need a JVM with the minimum version 1.8.
+It requires a JVM with the minimum version 17.
 I adapted this program to work with Windows.
 But, since Java is multiplataform, it should work in other operating systems.
 Still, I didn't tested it.

 ### Installation